CHNOPS0127/ERP_MIMIC-III/README.md

 ---

-**Note**: This preprocessing pipeline is specifically designed for the dissertation research and may require modifications for other use cases or datasets.
+**Note**: This codebase is specifically designed for the dissertation research and may require modifications for other use cases or datasets.